mmurdoch/arduinounit/README.md

   }
 }
 ```
-Since the ordering tests cannot be controlled, only use test-asserts
-in a testing() environment.

 ## `Test` and `TestOnce` (advanced)
 You can create your own modular tests by deriving from these classes.